rafi-Codes/Bracu-CSE110-Lab-Code-Assignment/README.md

 # BRACU CSE110 Lab Assignments – Fall 2025

 Welcome to my repository! 🎓
-This repo contains solutions to the **CSE110: Introduction to Programming** lab assignments and home tasks from **Fall 2025 semester at BRAC University**.
+This repo contains solutions to the **CSE110: PROGRAMMING LANGUAGE I** lab assignments and home tasks from **Fall 2025 semester at BRAC University**.

 The goal of this repository is to:
 - 📘 Provide organized solutions for each lab (home) task.